maxburs/blog/content/blog/cross-component-promises/index.md

 Working example with React: https://codepen.io/genuine_smiles/pen/rbNOWO

-The most immediate benefit is not spliting the above code into multiple parts.
+The most immediate benefit is not splitting the above code into multiple parts.
 We can keep the dispatching logic and the resulting effects in the same block as they should be; as well as chaining multiple requests together easily and naturally.

 Promises also let us keep this business logic hidden inside of a component when we need to call into outside components to get our answer.
 Suppose this question could be best answered using the ui of an already mounted component, and this was a regular callback that didn't return a promise.
 The component that needs the question answered would need to set a flag inside of itself and then wait for the answer to come down as a prop. _But_, other components that ask the same question may also receive the prop, and because the answer is stateful we would need to call another callback to clear the answer prop.

 This could all be avoided by moving all this logic and state into a higher component, but, that defeats our original goal of isolation.
-On the other hand, if the qustion can be answered by a modal inside of the current class we should likely just do that.
+On the other hand, if the question can be answered by a modal inside of the current class we should likely just do that.

 I've used this trick successfully in these situations: